 - 4 ounces unsalted butter, softened to room temperature

 - 2 teaspoons pure vanilla extract

 Preheat the oven to 350 degrees F and adjust a rack to the center.

-Us a pastry brush to coat the bottom and sides of a 9 x 2-inch cake pan with 1 teaspoon of the olive oil.
-Then sprinkle the oil evenly with 1 tablespoon of the sugar.
+Us a pastry brush to coat the bottom and sides of 2 (9 x 32-inch) cake pans with 1 teaspoon of the olive oil.
+Then sprinkle each oil-coated pan evenly with about 1/2 tablespoon of the sugar.

 In another large mixing bowl, combine the flour, baking soda, cinnamon, cardamom, nutmeg, cloves and salt.
 Mix to blend.